 In another of our reviews, accessible on this website, we take a look at Foundation Factory and Sew Precise, two of the most popular foundation piecing programmes now available.
 These helpful applications are gold mines for paper piecing fans since they combine in one reasonable bundle a big library of foundation piecing blocks with heaps of guidance that is useful to beginners as well as experienced paper piecing quilters.

-Following up on the success of these programs, both Quilt-Pro and The Electric Quilt Company have published additional collections of block designs from well-known designers Carol Doak and Shirley Liby.
+As a result of the popularity of these programmes, Quilt-Pro and The Electric Quilt Company have both released new collections of block designs created by renowned quilt designers Carol Doak and Shirley Liby.
 These new collections are available for purchase.

-EQ was kind enough to share with us a review copy of Sew Precise with Shirley Liby, which contains 600 new blocks by Liby, who has published at least nine different books of paper piecing patterns in addition to books on topics as varied as bargello and colour wash quilts.
+EQ was kind enough to provide us with a review copy of Sew Precise with Shirley Liby.
+This book contains 600 new blocks designed by Liby, who has published at least nine different books of paper piecing patterns in addition to books on topics as varied as bargello and colour wash quilts.
 EQ has also provided us with a copy of Sew Precise with Shirley Liby in order for us to conduct this review.

-I was frankly a little skeptical of the issuance of another paper piecing CD was going to be released at the same price as the previous one (which was $29.95) but with only a little more than half the number of designs as the first Sew Precise, I must admit that I was a little bit hesitant.
-I mean, how many paper-piecing patterns do quilters need?
+When I originally heard that another paper piecing CD was going to be released at the same price as the previous one (which was $29.95), but with only a little bit more than half as many designs as the first Sew Precise, I must admit that I was a little bit hesitant.
+I mean, how many different patterns for paper piecing do quilters really need?